XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 ### Saving and Reproducing the Deformation Process

 #### Case I:

 #### Case II:

 #### Case III:

+#### Note

 ## TODO
-We will release the whole datasets (including .blend files and ground-truth images) soon.
+We will release the datasets presented in the paper (including .blend files and ground-truth images) soon.

+We will upload our video of this interactive system soon.

 Currently, this project also supports ARAP deformation of radiance fields under the flat-Gaussian representation proposed in the paper *GaMeS: Mesh-Based Adapting and Modification of Gaussian Splatting*.
 We will provide detailed usage instructions as soon as possible.